🔒 Protect your brand with India's trusted Trademark Experts. Start your dream business with us!

 • Affidavit, if required.

-After a thorough examination, the Registrar conveys to the applicant the existence of objection(s), if any, and requests for documents to counter the same.
-It is the legal obligation of the copyright application to file a response to the copyright objection letter.
-On not receiving any response, the Registrar may cancel the copyright application and mark it as ‘rejected’.
+After a thorough examination, the Registrar conveys to the applicant the existence of objection(s), if any, and requests documents to counter the same.
+It is the legal obligation of the copyright applicant to file a response to the copyright objection letter.
+On not receiving any response, the Registrar may cancel the copyright application and mark it as 'rejected'.

-• Legal tax is a great service providing organisation and all its experts work very efficiently.
+• Legal Tax is a great service providing organisation and all its experts work very efficiently.

-• Legal tax does the Copyright Objection Reply process in a very sophisticated manner without any hassle and complications.
+• Legal Tax does the Copyright Objection Reply process in a very sophisticated manner without any hassle and complications.

 • They provide very good services to their clients.
 The reviews from the clients are very satisfactory.